jbcodeforce/aws-studies/docs/playground/spark-emr.md

     s3-dist-cp --src=s3://jb-data-set/user-data-acg/ --dest=hdfs:///
     ```

+    Running the task...

     ![](./images/spark-emr/s3tohdfs-step.png)

-1. Create a step to run the python code
+1. Create a Step to run the python code
 1. Create a S3 bucket as target for the output: `s3://jb-data-set/gender-age-output`
 1. Define a new Step with s3-disp-cp from HDFS to S3.